Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 };
 ```

-To make the correspondence between entries in the array and special function error handling types
+To make the correspondence between entries in the array and special function error handling types clear, there is
-clear, there is another `enum` type, `sf_error_t`, which associates the name for each error type with
+another enumeration type, `sf_error_t`, which associates the name for each error type with the corresponding index into
-the corresponding index into `sf_error_actions`.
+`sf_error_actions`.

 ```c
 typedef enum {